vs-ude/fyr/README.md

 Additionally, we maintain a [Homebrew Tap](https://github.com/vs-ude/homebrew-fyr) containing the _fyrlang_ formula.
 See the [home page](http://fyr.vs.uni-due.de) for more information.

+### From Source

+Simply clone this repository and run `npm install && npm run build`.
+Working _node_, _npm_, and _gcc_ executables are required, everything else will be installed by _npm_.
+The _fyrc_ executable can be found in _bin/_.

+The install script also registers a git hook that will automatically rebuild the compiler after git pulls if necessary.

 ## Usage

 The package comes with the _fyrc_ binary, which can be used to compile Fyr code into C or binary executables.